Biotin also helps metabolize fat and amino acids, which the body uses to build protein. Protein is needed to repair and maintain cells.

 While symptoms of BTD may disappear with medical assistance, a person may need to take biotin for the rest of their life.

-Biotin multivitamins and supplements are available over-the-counter.
+Biotin multivitamins and supplements are available over-the-counter or online.
 However, a balanced diet is considered the best source of B vitamins.

 An adult's recommended daily intake is 30 micrograms (mcg), while a child's recommended intake is 5 mcg per day.
 Pregnant women should aim for 35 mcg per day.